DefinetlyNotAI/Logicytics/README.md

 output/data/hashes/<fingerprint-prefix>.zip.sha256
 ```

 The console is intentionally brief.
 Use `manifest.json` to inspect a run, the package hash to verify a package, and `output/logs/Logicytics.log` for the human-readable application log.
+Interaction history and its usage graph live in `.cache/`, which is created automatically.
+Worker scratch files default to project-local `.temp/`; set `runtime.temporary_directory: system` in `logicytics.yaml` to use `%TEMP%/logicytics/` instead.
 The fingerprint is a SHA-256 identity derived from the immutable run ID; output uses its shortest unique prefix, starting at eight characters and extending only on a collision.
 Set `logging.level: DEBUG` in `logicytics.yaml` when you need detailed worker lifecycle information and file call sites.

 ## Useful commands